colintindle/colintindle/README.md

 - Next.js, Astro, Express
 - Canvas, including with P5.js

-My portfolio, in the style of Atari's graphical is at [https://messy.cloud](https://messy.cloud).
+My portfolio, in the style of Atari's graphical OS is at [https://messy.cloud](https://messy.cloud).
 It shows some of the web-based games/apps I've made over the years, mostly to allow me to expiriment and learn new things.